WomenPlusPlus/deploy-impact-22-openedu-b/docs/ontology/README.md

 The *OpenEdu Platform* is a singleton object, that refers to the Wikimedia universe.
 In particular, it contains many OpenEdu Content objects.

 ### OpenEdu Content
 An *OpenEdu Content* object refers to any one WikiMedia project, that can be found on the [OpenEdu homepage](https://openedu.ch/en/).
-This means the images, text, title, links and the content of the project is included in this object. _Wiki Loves Monuements_ is an example of an OpenEdu Content object.
+This means the images, text, title, links and the content of the project is included in this object. _Wiki Loves Monuments_ is an example of an OpenEdu Content object.

 ### Content Record
 A *Content Record* object is any one object that is included in the OpenEdu Content object.
 For example, Wikipedia includes many different Content Records, which would be its articles.